Gordon999/Pi_Hailo_Wildlife_3/README.md

 To mask an area of detection LEFT click on the review window (when NOT ZOOMED).
 The masking is based on a grid.
 Default grid 32x32 but user settable.
 Set gridmask parameter.

-RIGHT / MIDDLE button click with CLEAR or SET FULL MASK
+MIDDLE button click with CLEAR or SET FULL MASK

+RIGHT mouse button will EXIT editting.

 To move window when ZOOMED click on review image.